Kris Wright

 Kristofer Cole Wright (born July 17, 1994) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 16 Chevrolet Silverado RST for McAnally–Hilgemann Racing, and also part-time in the ARCA Menards Series and ARCA Menards Series East, driving the No. 15 Toyota Camry for Venturini Motorsports.
-He has also previously competed in sports car racing, open-wheel racing, the Euroformula Open Championship, and NASCAR Xfinity Series.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 81 Chevrolet Silverado RST for McAnally–Hilgemann Racing.
+He has also previously competed in sports car racing, open-wheel racing, the Euroformula Open Championship, the NASCAR Xfinity Series, and the ARCA Menards Series.
 Wright is also the 2018 IMSA Prototype Challenge LMP3 class champion.

 Racing career

 Sports car racing

 In 2015, Wright joined Kinetic Motorsports in the Pirelli World Challenge Touring Car A class.
 He recorded his first podium finish at Miller Motorsports Park where he finished third.

 In 2017, Wright raced in the IMSA Prototype Challenge with JDC MotorSports.
 Wright, who described the prototype cars as "really easy to drive", finished second in the Prototype Challenge standings with a win at Watkins Glen International and Rookie of the Year honors.
 He signed with Extreme Speed Motorsports for the 2018 Prototype Challenge season, during which he scored race wins at Barber Motorsports Park and Virginia International Raceway, finished in podium range in all six events, and won the LMP3 class championship.

 Wright ran his first endurance and WeatherTech SportsCar Championship race at the 2019 24 Hours of Daytona, driving for Performance Tech Motorsports in the LMP2 class.
 Joined by Kyle Masson, Robert Masson, and Cameron Cassels in the No. 38, Wright's team finished second in its class.